 This tour travel package is one of the best alternative trek to Machu Picchu and some of the most magical places in all of Peru in a short space of time.
-There is enough time to relax and enjoy the scenery, culture and some great shopping for unique and colorful Peruvian hand made crafts and art.
-The highlight of the tour a physically moderate and sometimes challenging trek to Machu Picchu - One of the Seven Wonders of the World.
-Hiking 5 days Salkantay Trek through various microclimates, from high mountain passes to sub tropical cloud forest will be an unforgettable memory for you.
-Both of which have incredible bio diversity of flora and fauna and a natural beauty rarely seen anywhere on the planet.
+There is enough time to relax and enjoy the scenery, culture, and some great shopping for unique and colorful Peruvian handmade crafts and art.
+The highlight of the tour was a physically moderate and sometimes challenging trek to Machu Picchu - One of the Seven Wonders of the World.
+Hiking 5 days Salkantay Trek through various microclimates, from high mountain passes to subtropical cloud forest will be an unforgettable memory for you.
+Both of which have incredible biodiversity of flora and fauna and natural beauty rarely seen anywhere on the planet.

-The Salkantay Trek to Machu Picchu offers breathtaking scenery and is less travelled than the Inca Trail.
+The Salkantay Trek to Machu Picchu offers breathtaking scenery and is less traveled than the Inca Trail.
 It is the second most popular trek to Machu Picchu.
 Enjoy now this incredible adventure!!

 Day 1: Lima

 Day 4 - 8: Salkantay Trek

 Crew: Salkantay Trek Machu Representatives in Lima and Cusco as well as professional bilingual Tour Guides, a Cook, Muleteer, and Horses on the Salkantay Trek.